astropy/astropy/docs/development/releasing.rst

      and "0.3.2", while allowing development of new features to continue in the master branch.
 Only changesets that fix bugs without making significant API changes should be merged to the bug fix branches.

- 23. Create a bug fix label on GitHub; this should have the same name as the just created bug fix branch prepended with "backport-".
-For the previous example this would be "backport-0.3.x"  This label should be applied to all issues that should be backported to the bug fix branch.
-Also create a milestone for the next bug fix release if it hasn't been made already.

  24. Update `astropy/astropy-website <https://github.com/astropy/astropy-website>`_
      for the new version.
 Two files need to be updated: ``index.rst`` has two tags